Back to blog

 If your reps spend more time filling out fields than talking to prospects, the answer is clear.
 And no "AI assistant" bolted on top will change that reality.

 The change must be structural.
 Native.
 That's the thesis behind SymbiozAI: a sales system that no longer documents the sale, but drives it.
+To go deeper, read our complete AI CRM guide or our AI-Native vs traditional CRM comparison which details the concrete differences feature by feature.
+And to understand why this rupture was inevitable, the full history is in From Salesforce to AI-Native CRM: The Silent Revolution.

 Related articles